Tag

 If you are searching for Mario Kart in Japan, what you are really looking at is street go-karting on public roads.
 Yes, it still exists.
 Yes, tourists can still do it.
 But there are a few catches before you book: you need the right license documents, you need to be 18+, and this is not an official Nintendo experience.

-Quick Answer: Price, License, Age Limit, and Kids
+At a Glance: Price, License, Age Limit, and Kids

 Before getting into the details, here is the short version: